A tide of plastic

 - Plastics in Seafood (Greenpeace 2016)

-- German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU): our policy for less plastic waste (German only)
+- German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV): our policy for less plastic waste (German only)

 - German Federal Environment Agency: Environmental indicator for plastic (German only)